Amaimersion/yandex-disk-telegram-bot/README.md

 Run `deactivate` when you end in order to exit from virtual environment.

 After that step we will use `python` instead of `python3` and `pip` instead of `python3 -m pip`.
-If for some reason you don't want create virtual environment, then you should use `python3` and `python3 -m pip`.
+If for some reason you don't want create virtual environment, then:
+- use `python3` and `python3 -m pip`
+- edit Python path in `.vscode/settings.json`

 You may also want to upgrade `pip`, because [there can be](https://github.com/pypa/pip/issues/5221) an old version (9.0.1) instead of new one.
 Run `pip install --upgrade pip`.